snorkel-team/snorkel/RELEASING.md

        git push origin master

-1. Add the new tag to [the Snorkel project on ReadTheDocs](https://readthedocs.org/projects/snorkel), set it as the default version, and make sure a build is triggered.
+1. Add the new tag to [the Snorkel project on ReadTheDocs](https://readthedocs.org/projects/snorkel),
+    * Trigger a build for master to pull new tags.
+    * Then, go to the "Versions" tab and add a tag.
+    * Go to Admin/Advanced to set this tag as the new default version.
+    * Make sure a build is triggered on the correct tag.

 ## Credit